mshakirDr/MFTE/README.md

 # Installation

-## Standalone executeable (GUI) for Windows (updated 1-06-2023; out of date, the below installation method is highly recommended)
+## Standalone executeable (GUI) for Windows (updated 1-06-2023; out of date, command-line installation is highly recommended)
 The GUI version for Windows can be downloaded as a single executable from the following link:

 [GUI version for Windows](https://1drv.ms/u/s!AtH0zVEfO5lsguLldNW2aRyzM8Gxia8?e=zKghN1).